MicrosoftDocs/sql-docs/docs/t-sql/statements/create-external-data-source-transact-sql.md

 PolyBase supports proxy based authentication for most external data sources.
 Create a database scoped credential to create the proxy account.

-When you connect to the storage or data pool in a SQL Server 2019 big data cluster, the user's credentials are passed through to the back-end system.
+When you connect to the storage or data pool in SQL Server 2019 Big Data Cluster, the user's credentials are passed through to the back-end system.
 Create logins in the data pool itself to enable pass through authentication.

 An SAS token with type `HADOOP` is unsupported.
 It's only supported with type = `BLOB_STORAGE` when a storage account access key is used instead.
 Attempting to create an external data source with type `HADOOP` and a SAS credential fails with the following error: